GreatCowBASIC/Help/output/md/frequently_asked_questions.md

 <span class="strong">**Why is x feature not implemented?**</span>

-Because it hasn’t been thought of, or no-one has been able to implement it!
+Because it has not been thought of, or no-one has been able to implement it!

 If there are any features that you would like to see in GCBASIC, please post them in the "Open Discussion" section of the GCBASIC forum.
 Or, if you can, have a go at adding the feature yourself!

 <span class="strong">**When using an include file does this use lots of
 memory?**</span>

-When using include files, in this instance the &lt;ds3231.h&gt; include, if you are not using all the functions of the include file, does GCB know not to include the non used functions within the include file when compiling, or does everything get included anyway.
-For instance, if I am not using the hardware I2C, does all the code related to hardware I2C still get compiled in the code?
+When using include files, for instance the &lt;ds3231.h&gt; include, if you are not using all the functions of the include file, GCBASIC knows not to include the unused functions within the user program when compiling.

+<span class="strong">**If I am using the hardware I2C, does all the code
+related to hardware I2C still get compiled in the code?**</span>

 GCBASIC only compiles functions and subroutines if they are called.
 GCBASIC starts by compiling the main routine, then anything called from